Christophe Pélissier (football manager)

 Christophe Pélissier (born 5 October 1965) is a French football manager and former player who played as a midfielder.
-He is manager of club Auxerre.
+He was most recently manager of Auxerre.

 Managerial career

 Pélissier began his managerial career with his former clubs Revel and Muret.
 In 2007, he helped Luzenac win the amateur 2014 Championnat National and earned promotion into the professional Ligue 2 for the first time.
 However, the club was prohibited from joining the Ligue 2 for non-sporting reasons, and shortly thereafter Pélissier left the club.

 In 2014, Pélissier joined Amiens, and helped them get promoted into the Ligue 1 for the first time in their history.
 On 29 May 2019, Pélissier became the manager of Lorient.